ProactiveProgrammers/www.proactiveprogrammers.com/includes/admonitions/admonish-resources.md

     this site, make sure that you raise an issue in the [GitHub Issue Tracker](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues).
-    If you have a detailed question about any of the projects on this site, you should are invited to issue in the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions).
+    If you have a detailed question about any of the projects on this site, you are invited to post in the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions).
-    If you want to have a quick discussion about a technical topic then you can ask it in the [Slack workspace](https://proactiveprogrammers.slack.com) (for students at Allegheny College) or the [Discord server](https://discord.gg/kjah8MFYbR) (for all learners).
+    If you want to have a quick discussion about a technical topic then you can ask it in the [Slack Workspace](https://proactiveprogrammers.slack.com) (for students at Allegheny College) or the [Discord Server](https://discord.gg/kjah8MFYbR) (for all learners).
 As you
     respectfully and joyfully communicate with the members of this community, please explain what you have tried so far, what worked and did not work, and your best guess as to root cause of your difficulties.